The Bankrate promise

 3. Fixed rates and payment schedule

 Ulzheimer says that he favors personal loans for debt consolidation because the interest rate never changes and the loan has a fixed payoff date.
-With predictable payments, a debt consolidation loan can help with budgeting.
+With predictable payments, a debt consolidation loan can also help with budgeting.
 If you’re not managing a credit card absolutely perfectly, then you may end up paying more for a longer time than you would have with a personal loan.

 Steve Repak, a North Carolina-based certified financial planner and author of “6 Week Money Challenge,” says that he favors a balance transfer because it’s more flexible than a personal loan.